theCanadianHat/OCA8/chapters/intro/assessmentTest.md

 	- x = 1 + 5 = 6
 - The loop ends as the `count` loop expression evaluates to `3 < 3`, with `y` also taking a new value of 4.
 The most recent value of `x`, 6, is output, so the answer is option C. For more information, see Chapter 2.

 ## Q5.
-What is the output of the following code snippit?
+What is the output of the following code snippet?
 ```java
 13:	System.out.print("a");
 14:	try{